 I am a real fan of the craft of photography

-I love the physicality of the camera, the joy of the craft, realising that I could use photography to show how I see the world and I could use that vision to create my art and craft.
+I love the physicality of the camera, the joy of the craft, realising that I could use photography to show how I see the world and I could use that vision to create my art.
 I look back at my original prints and I am right back as a teenager with my friends and the Dartmoor landscape.
 They are my memory of the moment made real.
 Today it is all still true.
 Though my cameras have changed and I have not loaded a film in years, it makes no difference.
 I am still in love with the photograph.
 I still love that moment.

 My Dad gave me my first camera.
 A battered, pull out bellows, manual 35mm film camera, (I've seen one in a museum!).
 I had to guess the exposure which, though a pain in the bum, is actually is a really good way to learn about light.

 It all felt rather wonderful if a bit old fashioned, I had to manually set the shutter with a lever.
 Something inside of me changed that day and I have rarley been without a camera since.

 I have used many cameras over the years, including a Konica TC, a classic, glorious, wonderful Nikon FM2 (using the equally glorious Fuji Velvia slide film).
 That was my golden age of landscape photography and it was a bad day when I lost it in a river Lyn.